nethesis/dante/ciacco/README.md

 Each miner has a specific set of fields, but there are some common ones which are mandatory:

 - `minerId`: miner identifier
-- `title`: a i18n string representing a description of the information associated to the label
 - `type`: it describes the widget type.
 Valid values are:
    - `label`
    - `counter`